 ROGER CLEMENS wasn’t a trust fund prospect, not a David Clyde.

-Clemens was selected by the New York Mets out of a Houston area high school as the 315th pick in the 1981 amateur draft, but did not sign.
+Clemens was selected by the New York Mets out of San Jacinto, a Houston area junior college as the 315th pick in the 1981 amateur draft, but did not sign.

-Eight years earlier, Clyde was the first overall pick in the 1973 draft, also from a Houston high school–in front of eventual Hall of Famers Robin Yount and Dave Winfield- by the Texas Rangers.
-Just three weeks later he made his major league debut—a five inning win against the Minnesota Twins.
+Eight years earlier, Clyde was the first overall pick in the 1973 draft, also from a Houston area school–in front of eventual Hall of Famers Robin Yount and Dave Winfield.
+Just three weeks later he made his major league debut with the Texas Rangers—a five inning win over the Minnesota Twins.

 Not that he was a glamorous pick then either.
 There were 11 pitchers selected in that draft before Clemens was snatched off the board at number 19.